JamFfm/TFTDisplay/README.md

 Shows the temperature-sensor of the Kettle (ID) in TFT_Kettle_ID in parameters as a graph over 40 min (adjustible).
 You can change width, hight and fontsize.
 I recomment 384, 400, 16.
 Changing these parameters do not need a reboot and are used at once.
 To change a temp sensor you can add it to the kettle in CBPI3 and/or you change the Kettle ID in parameters.
+Once you start fermentation steps the fermentation graph is shown (red) with the coresponding target temperature (blue).
+If you only like to display a graph during Brewing steps or fermentaion steps then turn on the startscreen which will display the CraftbeerPi logo in standby mode

 ## Parameter